-Several weeks before the permit expiration date, a renewal notice will be sent to the email address on the record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online licensure system.
+To complete the online renewal application, you must log-in to your account, answer questions, and use a credit/debit card to pay your renewal fee.

 See 24 Del.
 C. §4029 for more information on renewal.

 If you do not complete renewal before the expiration date, your license/certificate/registration will expire.
 It is illegal to practice as an appraiser or assessor while your license/certificate is expired.
 It is also illegal to operate an Appraisal Management Company in Delaware while its registration is expired.

 You may file a late renewal application up to 60 days after its expiration date.
 You must pay a late fee in addition to the renewal fee.
 Even though you can file a late renewal application, it is illegal to perform appraisals until the active license/certificate is actually renewed.
 The late period is not a “grace period.”